jameswagner/coolcache/README.md

 Pub/Sub functionality (PUBLISH, SUBSCRIBE)
 Partial implementation of Redis Streams (XADD, XRANGE, XREAD) Replication of data from a master server
-RDB file parsing to load the initial dataset
-Support for most functions with HashMaps, Lists, Sets, and Sorted Sets RDB persistence (SAVE, BGSAVE, automatic background saving)
+Complete RDB file parsing and writing to load and save datasets Support for most functions with HashMaps, Lists, Sets, and Sorted Sets RDB persistence (SAVE, BGSAVE, automatic background saving)